VasylTsv/ForthX16/README.md

 strange way largely inconsistent with the rest of the language.

 There are a few non-standard words supported by this implementation:
-0			-1			1			2			PLACE		+PLACE		?COMP		?DEFER		?STACK	UD/MOD
+* `0` `-1` `1` `2` - self-explanatory			PLACE		+PLACE		?COMP		?DEFER		?STACK	UD/MOD
+* `PLACE` and `+PLACE` - these are two very useful string manipulation words from [a Standard proposal](https://forth-standard.org/proposals/place-place)
+* `?COMP` - check if current mode is compilation, abort otherwise
+* `?STACK` - check the data stack for overflow/underflow
+* `UD/MOD ( ud1 u1 -- u2 u3 )` - commonly used word to divide unsigned double `ud1` by unsigned `u1`. 'u2' is remainder and 'u3' is quotient.

+### Block words
-Block words are not supported and not planned
+Not supported and not planned.
 This set makes more sense for embedded systems without existing filesystems, so not very useful for this implementation.

 ### Double-Number words